-If you’re able to enjoy your desired retirement lifestyle with no fear of depleting your assets during your lifetime, it’s possible you wish to grow your investments over a long period - often beyond your life expectancy.
+If you’re able to enjoy your desired retirement lifestyle without fear of depleting your assets during your lifetime, it’s possible you wish to grow your investments over a long period—often beyond your life expectancy.
 Common goals are to leave a legacy for heirs and/or a charity.

 By listing out your personal finance objectives, you can hold yourself accountable and increase the odds you achieve them.
-There’s a reason many of us still make grocery lists!
+There is a reason many of us still make grocery lists!
 It reduces the chance we forget something critical.

 Identify Your Investment Time Horizon

 Once you’ve identified your financial goals, it is important to determine the length of time you need your money to last so you can achieve these goals—also known as your “investment time horizon.”
-For longer-term goals, this may be your life expectancy or even extend beyond that depending on your goals.
-Shorter-term goals may only require a specific number of years, for example, setting aside $200 per month for five years to pay for a kitchen renovation.
+For long-term goals, this may be your life expectancy or even extend beyond that.
+Short-term goals may only require a specific number of years, for example, setting aside £200 per month for five years to pay for a kitchen renovation.

 Assess Your Financial Picture